rubyforgood/human-essentials/docs/user_guide/bank/reports_distributions_by_county.md

 **N.B.** If you are using kits, please note that this treats each kit as an item,  rather than counting the items within the kits separately.

-If you want to see a time period other than the current year,  change the date range and click "Filter".
+If you want to see a time period other than the default of 60 days prior to 30 days forward from today,  change the date range and click "Filter".
 We recommend you use the little pop-up gizmo to enter your date range, as the format of the date range is very fussy.

 ![distributions_by_county_with_date_range_gizmo](images/reports/reports_distributions_by_county_2.png)